kaushikb9/em-interviews/README.md

 ## Roles and Expectations

-Description [TODO]

 **Early-stage, Seed Startups** - 5-30 engineers
 - will be hiring you as their first EM, Head of Engineering or VP Engineering.
 You will be responsible for leading the entire tech team and be the key person for all tech decisioning including architecture, team structure and hiring strategy
 - expect you to be extremely hands-on with programming because you will be their first senior management level hire.
 You will be seen as a pseudo CTO

-**Series A/B Startups** - 30-100 engineers [TODO]
+**Series A/B Startups** - 30-100 engineers
-- more like a tech lead with a lot of focus on delivery
+- more like a tech lead with a lot of focus on delivery and also play the role of an architect whenever needed

-**Series C/D Startups** - 100-500 engineers [TODO]
+**Series C/D Startups** - 100-500 engineers
-- focus on lot more on overall understanding of programming, system design, people management, processes and past experiences
+- focus on lot more on overall understanding of system design, people management, processes and past experiences
 - Lot of emphasis on scale, crushing business goals.
 There will be a lot of good structure in place with proper managment frameworks like OKRs

 # Interview Rounds